 Overview

-Raising the bar for responsible energy development one site at a time
+Enhancing Accountability for Energy Project performance one site at a time

 Whether at a wind farm or natural gas well, the production and generation of the energy that powers our lives has profound impacts on nearby people and environments.
-Responsible development of energy sources that meets the highest social and environmental standards can dramatically reduce negative impacts while enhancing benefits for all stakeholders.
-Strengthening Indigenous rights ensures Indigenous representation and promotes equitable and responsible development.
+Responsible development of energy resources to meet the highest global social and environmental standards and benchmarks can dramatically reduce negative impacts while enhancing benefits for all stakeholders, and while respecting Indigenous Rights.
+Site-level annual third-party assurance can increase accountability and enhance performance, fostering trust and better outcomes for all.

 Mission